 required a high-beginner Spanish level ability, but this year AmeriSpan will accommodate Spanish speakers of all levels.

 The program is run through the Instituto de Cultura y Lengua Costarricense in Alajuela, and it is a good value (see website for details).
 Educators live individually with a family, study Spanish in small groups, visit local schools and cultural spots, and go on weekend excursions to tourist destinations.

 A typical day involves having breakfast with your host family, catching the local bus to the Institute, studying Spanish for four hours, and then eating lunch at a local restaurant or at the Institute.
 Afternoons are

 spent visiting a school, listening to a guest-lecturer speak about the Latin American education system, or taking an optional cultural lesson such as salsa dancing.
 There is also time to run errands in town before having dinner at home

 with your host family and hitting the books.

 Although there are weekend excursions included in the MAESTRO package, you may want to plan an extra week or more to travel on your own around the country.
 The Institute has an on-sight travel coordinator who can help

 you arrange transportation and book excursions.
 Traveling is a good way to test your Spanish and take advantage of your student identification card, which provides you with a discount at some tourist locations.
 It is also possible to take

-additional Spanish classes either before or after the MAESTRO program for $355 per week (this includes the homestay and classes).
+additional Spanish classes either before or after the MAESTRO program (homestay and classes).
 It is preferable to make class arrangements in advance, although the Institute is flexible and willing to

 Any interested educators should try applying for a grant or scholarship to help defray some of the costs of the MAESTRO program or for educational materials.
 Check with AmeriSpan and local chapters of education organizations